-Of course, there are places that are more and less conducive to meditation, and as beginners it can certainly be helpful to aim for places where you won’t be subjected to the sounds of arguments, jackhammers and excessively loud music.
+Of course, there’s nothing wrong with seeking out a place to meditate where you won’t be subjected to the sounds of arguments, jackhammers and excessively loud music.

 8. I need 20 minutes

-I refer to 20 minutes as SMT (Standard Meditation Time), because it’s such a popular recommendation.
-In some ways, it’s not a bad idea.
-It can take time to relax, and I’ve heard that it takes 12 to 15 minutes for stress hormones to wash out of the bloodstream.
+In some ways, sitting for twenty or thirty minutes is not a bad idea.
+It can take a while to relax, and I’ve heard that it takes 12 to 15 minutes for stress hormones to wash out of the bloodstream.

-Maybe it suits you better to do several shorter meditations?
-3 minutes here, 5 minutes there.
-Maybe even 8 or 10 once in a while.
-In other words, there is no right time.
-Simply meditate when and where you can, for as long as you need to.
+In other words, simply meditate when and where you can, for as long as you need to.

 9. I need my own mantra, (or guru)